Score-based calibration testing for multivariate forecast distributions: Score-based calibration tests

 \subsection{Proper scoring rules as dimensionality reduction functions}

 Ideally, dimensionality reduction functions for calibration testing should fulfill four criteria.
 First, in order to yield a powerful test, $g(F, Y)$ should be sensitive to changes in $F$ and $Y$.
 This criterion is not trivial as $g$ condenses information from $d$ dimensions into one dimension.
 A second criterion is applicability: A dimensionality reduction function may lead to powerful tests, but at the same time not be applicable in certain practically relevant situations.
 A main example here are dimensionality reduction functions that require the forecast distribution in closed form, which are not applicable when the forecasts are given as samples and the dimension is not small enough to make nonparametric estimation of the densities or CDFs feasible.
 A third criterion is interpretability: In case of a rejection of the null, do the tests, i.e.\ the distribution of $\{\hat{U}_t\}_{t=1}^T$ for the PIT-test or $\frac 1 T \sum_{t=1}^T \hat{D}$ for the $t$-test, provide some constructive information on what is wrong with the forecasts and how they can be improved?
 A fourth criterion is simplicity regarding the dimensionality reduction functions and the implementation of the associated tests.
 Practitioners may not be willing to use a test that is overly complicated to understand or implement.
-We argue that proper scoring rules fulfill these four criteria.
+Finally, the test results should not depend on the order of the variables to be forecast.\footnote{Note that several tests in the econometric literature do not fulfill this criterion, e.g. those of \cite{Clements-Smith-02} and \cite{Ko-Park-13}.} We argue that proper scoring rules fulfill these five criteria.

 Proper scoring rules are the cornerstone of relative forecast evaluation for probabilistic forecasts, where they are used to rank competing forecasts in terms of expected scores.
 A proper scoring rule $S$ maps a forecast-observation pair $(F,Y)$ to the real line.
 Propriety is defined as follows \citep{GneitingRaftery2007}: